securityagencyusa/infosec-resources/README.md

 # infosec-resources
-useful resources for infosec teams
+Useful resources for infosec teams from The Security Agency